Student Grievance and Complaints Policies and Procedures

 Normal inquiries or concerns such as those involving admission requirements, educational programs, etc., should be addressed directly to the appropriate office at the University of North Carolina School of the Arts.

-For complaints that do not fall into the categories above, follow the UNCSA Student Grievance Policy #805.
+For complaints that do not fall into the categories above, follow the UNCSA Student Grievance Regulation 805.

-If UNCSA’s resolution procedures does not lead to a satisfactory resolution of the grievance, students may utilize:
+If UNCSA’s resolution procedures do not lead to a satisfactory resolution of the grievance, students may utilize:

 North Carolina Post-Secondary Education Complaints